jeanlauliac/mekano/README.md

 alternative.

-*neomake* is not well suited for plain tasks (eg. 'test', 'publish'), the focus is on updating files.
-Scripts are probably a better idea (eg. sh, JS, python).
+*neomake* is not well suited for plain tasks (eg. 'test', 'publish'), the focus being on updating files.
+Plain scripts are probably a better idea (eg. sh, JS, python) for those.

 The neomakefile is generally meant to be written by hand, but there is very little support for build-time decision-making (no 'if', no macros).
-You can instead use a dedicaced macro language, or generate from a script.
+However, you can easily use a dedicaced macro or procedural language to generate the neomakefile.

 This specific implementation is made with JavaScript on top of Node.js, but is usable for any purpose, from C/C++ compilation to web assets build.
-It also aims to be easily multiplatform.
+Node.js makes it easier to be multiplatform.

 Install
 -------